This classic Greek Frappé recipe is super easy to make and uses just 3 simple ingredients, the main one being instant coffee.

 Notes

-- Make it with milk instead of water (except for the little bit in the beginning) and you'll have a frapógalo - frappe float.
+- If you make it with milk instead of water (except for a little bit in the first step), you'll have a frapógalo - a cold frappe float.

 Nutrition

 Update Notes: This recipe was originally published in May 2017.
-It was updated in June of 2020 with new photos, a video, and great recipe tips.
+It was updated in March 2024 with new photos, a video, and great recipe tips.

 Shar says